iris-hep/iris-hep.github.io/pages/docs/webdesign.md

 #### `hash_fetch`

 This will fetch items from a hash (dict) using an array, returning the value if the key is in the hash, and nil for array items that are not keys in the hash.
+If you have a nested key, you can pass that as an option.

 {% raw %}
 ```
 {{ key_array | hash_fetch: hash }} -> value_array
+{{ key_hash_array | hash_fetch: hash, "id" }} -> value_array
 ```
 {% endraw %}